 Now that I’m closer I see the lines of his face clearly, like a map of some scarred coast.
 I don’t want him to be more than 40 but he looks older.
 Hair slightly greasy and he has stubs.
 Okay, so he is not in service – not in anybody’s service anymore, it would seem.

 I take the leaflet.
-It is poorly printed, written on a type writer.
-There’s a lot in Spanish that I can’t digest with only a few seconds of skimming, but it’s something about a pension for retired military service-men.
+It is poorly printed, written by a typewriter.
+There’s a lot in Spanish that I can’t digest with only a few seconds of skimming, but it’s something about a pension for retired military servicemen.